berops/culture/README.md

 1. Empowering colleagues - we're all a part of the same business story, we're working together to achieve a success together
 2. Quality decisions - in a transparent world we're expecting that we get a constructive feedback and we're able to steer the decisions accordingly
 As Slack is our communication tool of choice, we take the advantage of `huddle`s.
 Anybody is welcome to join any huddle.

+## Timesheets

+We employ the [Kimai](https://www.kimai.cloud/) time tracking tool to document work hours.
+Unlike certain real-time tracking tools that monitor time and capture your screen as you work, we log time manually in Kimai.
+This respects employees privacy, and we can use the time data for payroll and customers invoices, which helps us to be clear about the work that's been done.

 <a name="yourfriday">